-Important information about the Ring-fencing Transfer Scheme
+Important information about the Ring-fencing Transfer Schemes

-NatWest Bank Plc and NatWest Markets Plc used a RFTS to transfer the interest rate and foreign exchange derivatives over-the-counter business (with respect to derivative transactions that are maturing after 31 August 2018) of NatWest Bank Plc (the “Transferring Business”) to NatWest Markets Plc.
+The second RFTS (RFTS2) was completed on 13 August 2018 and transferred the interest rate and foreign exchange derivatives over-the-counter business (with respect to derivative transactions maturing after 31 August 2018) of NatWest Bank Plc (the “Transferring Business”) to NatWest Markets Plc.

 For copies of the RFTS2 documents, including the Skilled Person's report go to the RFTS2 documents page

 For details of the potential impacts of the schemes on customers / stakeholders, please refer to the Skilled Person’s reports using the links above.